Introduction

 Note that in the above, we do not actually need to write #[nexus_rt::private_input(prefs)], as all inputs default to private unless they are explicitly declared to be public.

 This program includes no proprietary or private information, and so can be publicly distributed, reviewed, and audited for correctness by interested parties.
-Meanwhile, the public input and output of this program only leaks which hospital each candidate ultimately matched with.
-This is necessary and sufficient for each doctor to confirm the algorithm did, in fact, assign them to that hospital, and is generally considered to be public information anyway: even if the doctors themselves choose not to publicize it, medical schools and hospitals often publish lists of matchings.
+Meanwhile, the public input and output of this program only outlines which hospital each candidate ultimately matched with.
+This is necessary and sufficient for each doctor to confirm the algorithm did, in fact, assign them to that hospital, and this is considered public information as medical schools and hospitals often publish lists of matchings.

 matching/src/main.rs